kajalv/advanced-cpp/cPlusPlus/notes/README.md

 # Rule of Three

 If you define any one of a copy constructor or = or destructor, you should implement all three.

+# Templates

+Put the definition and implementation together in the header file because they are needed to compile the program.
+Template works with types as required by the user.